GabeScott/standard-works-vault/General Conference/2019 April - The True, Pure, and Simple Gospel of Jesus Christ.md

 The Sabbath-day adjustments that emphasize home-centered, Church-supported gospel learning and studying are an opportunity to renew our spirit and our devotion to God within the walls of our homes.
 What could possibly be more simple, basic, and profound?
 Brothers and sisters, can you see that learning and teaching the gospel in our families is an important way to find joy and happiness in our lives?

-Speaking of the Sabbath, the Savior said, “For verily this is a day appointed unto you to rest from your labors, and to pay thy devotions unto the Most High.”
-He added, “That thy joy may be full ... [through] rejoicing and prayer ... ye [should] do these things with thanksgiving, with cheerful hearts and countenances ... [and] with a glad heart and a cheerful countenance.”
+Speaking of the Sabbath, the Savior said, “For verily this is a day appointed unto you to rest from your labors, and to pay thy devotions unto the Most High.”[^11] He added, “That thy joy may be full … \[through\] rejoicing and prayer … ye \[should\] do these things with thanksgiving, with cheerful hearts and countenances … \[and\] with a glad heart and a cheerful countenance.”[^12]

-Please note some of the key words in this revelation: joy, rejoicing, thanksgiving, cheerful hearts, glad heart, and a cheerful countenance.
+Please note some of the key words in this revelation: *joy*, *rejoicing*, *thanksgiving*, *cheerful hearts*, *glad* *heart, and a cheerful countenance*.
 It sounds to me like Sabbath-day observance should bring smiles to our faces.

 As we minister in a higher and holier way, please consider how essential it is that we greet everyone who comes to our Church meetings, especially new members and visitors.
 We should all enjoy singing the hymns and listening carefully to the words of the sacrament prayers with an open heart and mind.